Dosimetry Methods and Tools

 REB investigators are developing models of human anatomy in both computational and physical formats, enabling them to estimate radiation doses to the human body and individual organs.
 Investigators use computational human phantoms for computing radiation dose by computer simulations, and then validate their results by using physical phantoms combined with radiation dosimeters.

-The computational phantoms are shared with the radiological community for research purposes via the NCIDose website.
+The computational phantoms are shared with the radiological community for research purposes as part of the NCIDose collection.

 The second version of human phantoms, called physical human phantoms, are made of stackable layers (called "slices"), each one dotted with a grid of holes into which tiny radiation sensors called dosimeters are inserted.